oehrlis/oudbase/local/oudbase/templates/create/replication/README.md

 - [21_replication_add_host3.sh](21_replication_add_host3.sh) Script for extending replication to host 3. base is host 1.
 Only one of the three scripts needs to be executed.
 - [22_enable_replication_host2.sh](22_enable_replication_host2.sh) Script to enable and initialize replication for the Base DN and EUS suffixes on host 2 and host 3.
 Base is host 2.
 Only the script [21_enable_replication.sh] or [22_enable_replication.sh] needs to be executed.
 - [22_replication_add_host1.sh](22_replication_add_host1.sh) Script to extend replication to host 1. base is host 2.
 Only one of the three scripts needs to be executed.
+- [30_initialize_all.sh](30_initialize_all.sh) Script for initializing all replication hosts from current host.
 - [31_initialize_host1.sh](31_initialize_host1.sh) Script for initializing replication on host 1, based on host 2.
 - [31_initialize_host2.sh](31_initialize_host2.sh) Script for initializing replication on host 2 based on host 1.
 - [31_initialize_host3.sh](31_initialize_host3.sh) Script for initializing replication on host 3 based on host 1.
 - [40_status_replication.sh](40_status_replication.sh) Script for displaying the replication status.
+- [41_verify_replication.sh](41_verify_replication.sh) Script for verify the replication status.
+- [51_remove_host1.sh](51_remove_host1.sh) Script to remove the host1 from the replication including all suffix.
+Host number is deviated from the script name.
+- [51_remove_host2.sh](51_remove_host2.sh) Script to remove the host2 from the replication including all suffix.
+Host number is deviated from the script name.
+- [51_remove_host2.sh](51_remove_host3.sh) Script to remove the host3 from the replication including all suffix.
+Host number is deviated from the script name.
+- [52_remove_unavailable.sh](52_remove_unavailable.sh) Script remove remove all unavailable hosts from replication configuration.
+The availability of the server is checked using *dsreplication verify*.
+Servers will then be removed using *dsreplication disable --unreachableServer*.